How to get touch with us over the festive period

 5. Property valuation

 Although you are purchasing a new build, your lender will still want to confirm the value.
-You will also need to carry out a survey at this stage.
+You will also need to survey this stage.

 6. Searches